 The Story

-Traditionally, the essence of a macaron is in the filling and the shells are tinted with food coloring.
+Traditionally, the essence of a macaron is in the filling, and the shells are tinted with food coloring.
 But if you'd like to infuse the shells with a hint of strawberry, you can sift a small amount of strawberry powder with the dry ingredients.
-Fair warning, macaron shells can be fickle friends.
+Fair warning: macaron shells can be fickle friends.
 And I only recommend experimenting with fruit powder in the shells once you've mastered the basics.

 The Ingredients

-- Finely-ground almond flour.
+- Almond flour.
 Look for a very fine grind on the almond flour you choose.
 And that any whole almonds you use are blanched (skins removed).
 If using whole almonds, grind the same weight listed in the recipe with the measured powdered sugar in a food processor.
 Aim for a smooth, sandy texture.

 - Fresh egg whites.
 The pasteurized egg whites in a box don't whip up as well (or at all) because the proteins have been denatured during processing.